demisto/content/Packs/EDL/Integrations/EDL/EDL_description.md

 <~XSIAM>
 ### Access the Generic Export Indicators Service by Instance Name (HTTPS)

-**Note**: If you are running the integration via the tenant and have a default password, you do not have to set username and password in the integration instance.
-If you are running the integration via an on-prem engine you must set the username and password fields in the integration instance.
+**Note**: If you are running the integration via an on-prem engine you must set the username and password fields in the integration instance.
+Otherwise, for normal usage, if you have set a default password in your tenant, you do not have to set a username and password in the integration instance

 **Note**: The External Dynamic List is not accessible via web browsers and you will receive an unauthorized error if accessing the External Dynamic List via a browser.